Home Report Millport

-As of December 2021, the average price for a residential property in Millport stood at £127,211.
-This is a rise of 1.59% in the last three months since September 2021 and a rise of 2.58% since December 2020.
+As of June 2022, the average price for a residential property in Millport stood at £127,211.
+Though different property types in Millport have had different average selling prices over the last 12 months: £292,125 for detached properties, £163,225 for semi-detached, £105,167 for terraced, and £129,655 for flats.
 The Victorian era was a period of rapid growth, both in terms of population, governance, amenities and property.
 To the west and east of the old harbour, many fine Victorian and Edwardian villas were built, along with new tenements.
 Many of these used rocks mined from nearby.
 These large houses still form the backbone of the housing stock.

 Why Use Shepherds

 Shepherd Chartered Surveyors are the largest provider of home reports in Scotland, with origins dating back to the 18th century.
 Fully regulated by the Royal Institution of Chartered Surveyors, we can offer an in-depth knowledge of the Millport and wider North Ayrshire area property market that nobody else can.